political points

 - Thomas, February 11, 2025

 Suppose we are going to make America Great Again.
-Why is our government defanging the Foreign Corrupt Practices Act by not having the U.S. Justice Department go after business people who bribe foreign officials?
+Why is our government defanging the Foreign Corrupt Practices Act by not having the U.S. Justice Department go after businesspeople who bribe foreign officials?

 - Thomas, February 10, 2025